-Bitget Ends Q1 With 30% Team Growth And 146% Surge In BGB Holders, Transparency Report Reveals
+Bitget Ends Q1 with 30% Team Growth And 146% Surge In BGB Holders, Transparency Report Reveals

-VICTORIA, Seychelles, May 17, 2023 /PRNewswire/ --Bitget, top crypto derivatives and copy trading platform, has released its quarterly transparency report outlining the major achievements and general traction the company made in the first quarter of 2023.
+VICTORIA, Seychelles, May 23, 2023 /PRNewswire/ -- Bitget, top crypto derivatives and copy trading platform, has released its quarterly transparency report outlining the major achievements and general traction the company made in the first quarter of 2023.
 According to the Transparency Report, Bitget achieved yet another impressive quarter.
 The report also presents the price dynamics of the native BGB token, as well as product releases and general ecosystem improvements.

 Highlights of growth data: